cycheung5/SBML/README.md

 Python 3 <br />
 PLY

-On the command line: <br />
+On the command line run <br />
 python sbml.py <input_filename>

 The input_filename will hold the input program.
 This input program can contain multiple function definitions followed by one executed main block.
 The source code will take the input file and parse the input expression.
 Semantic analysis and expression evaluation are done through recursive operation on the content.
+A stack is implemented to create the scoping for local variables inside recursive function calls.
+Call by value is used to pass arguments to parameters

 # SBML Datatypes:
 | Datatype | Description | Example |